What’s the difference and how do they relate?

 You could easily make the case that all meaning is pragmatic because it always requires context-sensitive interpretation of not only language, but also interaction with others.
 In Part I of my review of Porter (2015), there was one fairly long quote that I included that’s relevant here.
 It is one of my favorite quotes on the topic of pragmatics and semantics and it comes from John Taylor’s (2004) book, Linguistic categorization.
-It’s one of a handful of linguistics books that is so useful and generally accessible that I think everyone should read it, regardless of whether you are a New Testament scholar/student, Old Testament scholar student, or grammarian/linguist.
+This book is one of a handful of linguistics books that is so useful and generally accessible that I think everyone should read it, regardless of whether you are a New Testament scholar/student, Old Testament scholar student, or grammarian/linguist.

 The larger context of the quote is about the status of metaphor in language and grammar.
 Traditionally metaphor has had a low status and anything that was metaphorical was viewed as somehow deviant or non-normal/standard.
 Metaphor just isn’t as well-behaved in terms of being easily squeezed into boxes with +/- features.
 It’s harder to control with formal logic and mathematical operators.

 With that background, here’s a larger version of the same quote:

 The view that metaphor lies outside the study of linguistic competence proper underlies Searle’s (1979) well-known account.
 The sentence in (22) is, if taken literally, semantically anomalous.